 To internalize these tactics, just try one.
 No need to go after all five.
 Pick one.
 Perhaps you try bringing a notebook to your next one-on-one meeting.
 Or remind yourself to assume positive intent the next time you read an email from an employee that contains some criticism.

 Regardless of which tactic you choose to try first, merely choosing to try to receive feedback well in the first place is a significant, positive step toward building an open, honest company culture.

 Your reaction to feedback is a test for you as a leader.
 What example will you set for your team of how critical or dissenting views will be handled?

 Remember, they’re watching.

 💪One of the best places to start receiving feedback better is during your one-on-one meetings.
-If you haven’t already, you may want to try our One-on-Ones Tool in Know Your Team to help keep these meetings effective and a high-leverage use of everyone’s time.
-Get guidance on preparing for them, and keep track of your one-on-one meetings all in one place.
-Give the One-on-Ones Tool in Know Your Team a try today.
+If you haven’t already, you may want to check out our training program that gives you extensive guidances on how keep these meetings effective and a high-leverage use of everyone’s time.
+Sign up for Know Your Team.